GrantBirki/gl/src/pages/details.md

 ## When and Where

-- When: Our wedding will be the whole weekend of September 28th, 2024
+- When: Our wedding will be the whole weekend of September 28th, 2024 (Friday to Monday - 27th -> 30th)
 - Where: [Old Hopland, CA](https://maps.app.goo.gl/Pyyhy51YdWWvGfnA8)

 ## Accommodations